getodk/docs/src/app-designer-prereqs.rst

   $ echo ~

 in a :program:`terminal`. ('~' is a shortcut for the home directory.)
 Macs use a hidden file called :file:`.bash_profile` in the home directory to set variables like *PATH*.
-Other unix systems use files like :file:`.bashrc`.
+Other Unix systems use files like :file:`.bashrc`.
 You might have to check the specifics for your distribution to know which you should use.
 Open the appropriate file.
 If the file does not already exist, create a new file that will be saved with the appropriate name in your home directory.

 We want to add the location of the :program:`adb` tool to your *PATH* while preserving the existing *PATH* information.
 Assuming that your :program:`adb` program is in the :file:`/Users/someuser/Desktop/android-sdk/platform-tools/` directory, you would add the following command to the end of the :file:`.bash_profile` file: